-On entering the Training Program, applicants will become registrars of the Australian College of Physiotherapists.
+On entering the Specialisation Training Program, applicants will become registrars of the Australian College of Physiotherapists.
 Registrar status will be conferred for the two year training period and, if approved by the Board of Censors, any subsequent period of involvement with the College.

-The two year Training Program is an integral component of the specialisation process and aims to assist the registrar to achieve specialist level in four elements in a field of specialty physiotherapy practice.
+The two year Specialisation Training Program is an integral component of the specialisation process and aims to assist the registrar to achieve specialist level in four elements in a specialty field of physiotherapy practice.